ZenithCare/ZenithCare/README.md

 **Contributing**:

 We welcome contributions!
-Please see our Contributing Guide for more details.
+Please see our [Contribution Guide](https://github.com/ZenithCare/ZenithCare/blob/main/contributing.md) for more details.

 **Reporting Bugs**: